sclavijosuero/wick-a11y/README.md

     > ⚠️ **IMPORTANT:**  You must include all the rules (tags) that you want to execute in your analysis in this list.
     >
-    > For example, if you want to run WCAG 2.1AA and all the previous versions of that standard (WCAG 2.0A, WCAG 2.0AA, WCAG 2.1A), you need to list them explicitly.
-Otherwise, only the rules specific to WCAG 2.1AA will be executed.
+    > For example, if you want to run WCAG 2.2 AAA and all the previous versions of that standard (wcag2a, wcag2aa, wcag2aaa, wcag21a, wcag21aa, wcag21aaa, wcag22a, wcag22aa, , wcag22aaa), you need to list them explicitly.
+Otherwise, only the rules specific to WCAG 2.2 AAA will be executed.

   - **`rules`**: (optional) *From axe-core®* - Enable or disable rules using the enabled property.